-To sum up, the discussion I recommend you the sunblock which is, in fact, physical or mineral, or organic sunscreen because it is
+To sum up, the discussion I recommend you sunblock which is, in fact, physical or mineral, or organic sunscreen because it is

 non-harming for babies,

-Just think when someone says there is a chemical in this product, what comes to your mind, surely, you will feel some hesitation to use it for yourself and your kids.
-And think about natural things everyone’s mind gets clear and feel happy when they know about the natural ingredients in a product.
+Just think when someone says there is a chemical in this product, what comes to your mind, indeed, you will feel some hesitation to use it for yourself and your kids.
+And think about natural things everyone’s mind gets clear and feels happy when they know about the natural ingredients in a product.
 So in case here the physical sunscreen or formerly called sunblock is good for your health, family, and cute babies.

 I recommend you the following physical sunscreens for you and for your kids.